 If there’s one thing synonymous with war, it’s drug use.
 The impact of narcotics on war doesn't get a ton of publicity, but history is littered with armies that did drugs.
-From ancient warriors tripping balls to modern soldiers buzzed on dangerous combinations of steroids and speed, drugs have been handed to soldiers to improve their performance in battle since the dawn of large scale combat.
+From ancient warriors tripping on bog myrtle to modern soldiers buzzed on dangerous combinations of steroids and speed, drugs have been handed to fighters since the dawn of large scale combat.

-In some respect, drugs are almost necessary for the most vicious aspects of war.
+In some respect, drugs are almost necessary to engage in the most vicious forms of war.
 Since science suggests people are basically good, it’s no small stretch to suggest the average person isn’t adequately equipped to go out and kill a bunch of strangers simply because a superior told them to.
 That’s where the drugs come in.

 The Wehrmacht Were Given Assault Pills That Were Basically Crystal Meth

 When the might of the Nazi army was unleashed on the world a new term was coined to describe the speed and savagery of the attack: blitzkrieg, or “lightning war.”
 At the time of Germany’s 1939 invasion of Poland, the Wehrmacht was viewed with such fear they were considered to have superhuman stamina and strength, and willingness to kill without hesitation.

 The basis for that reputation was a pill called Pervitin, which was widely used in Nazi society as a way to improve moods.
 On the battlefield, the drug helped soldiers go abnormally long periods of time without eating or sleeping, while also keeping their spirits up in spite of the horrible conditions around them.

 Viking Beserkers Supposedly Dosed Themselves On Bog Myrtle to Reach n Animal Frenzy